Need more Leads?

 “So to do that, here’s my simple tip: talk to customers in a structured way.
 Ask them about their pains, their desired outcomes, and the things that might keep them from buying.
 Document how they talk about those things (and which things they talk about) and use THAT to inform whatever it is you write.”

-Contrary to popular opinion, copywriting isn’t an elusive art that’s accessible only to a gifted few.
+Contrary to popular opinion, marketing copywriting isn’t an elusive art that’s accessible only to a gifted few.
 It’s more of science; one that focuses on understanding the conversation in your customer’s head and showing how you can help.

 Using the sales copywriting tips above, you can still write sales copy that gets your prospects to act, even if you’re a beginner or don’t consider yourself a writer.
 Once you’ve finished writing, use this guide by Copyhackers to measure the persuasive power of each element in your copy.